Bullfy-Sui/bullz-app/contracts/SMART_CONTRACTS_DOCUMENTATION.md

     - `payment: Coin<SUI>` — Payment for squad creation.
     - `name: String` — Name of the squad.
     - `ctx: &mut TxContext` — Transaction context.
-  - Description: Creates a new squad with the given name and an empty players vector.
+  - Description: Creates a new squad with the given name, an empty players vector, and 5 life points.
 Players will be added via a separate append function.
 Requires payment of 1 SUI.

 - **delete_squad**
   - Parameters: